justinchan114/Project_cost_management_dash/README.md

-# Timecard Summary with Dash
+# Project Cost Management with Dash
 Dashboard to visualize the expenditure of individuals/teams for project managers in a company.

 __Background__</br>